DataDog/hiring-engineers/answers.md

 mysql> GRANT PROCESS ON *.* TO 'datadog'@'localhost';
 # to check that the performance_schema table exists
 mysql> show databases like 'performance_schema';
-#to grant priviledges on the performance schema table
+#to grant privileges on the performance schema table
 mysql> GRANT SELECT ON performance_schema.* TO 'datadog'@'localhost';
 ```